 Water Bottle Caps:

 Plastic water bottles tend to be very high on a baby’s list of coveted items.
 The top is the perfect shape to shove against sore, teething gums and the bottle crinkles—so fun!
-But it turns out those round lids are a common item to get lodged in the throat, so keep an eye out for them sitting around or take them off before handing your baby one of the best toys ever.
+But it turns out those round lids are a common choking hazard, so keep an eye out for them sitting around or take them off before handing your baby one of the best toys ever.

 They’re shiny, they’re smooth, they tumble out of adults’ pockets, what’s not to love?
 I find these to be a big offender at grandparents’ houses.
 Coins are everywhere and they are just the right size to block off a baby’s airway.